$380.00

 Finished Model: $3,850.00

 With a length of 310 feet and a top speed of 35 knots, the Ward was a fast and agile vessel that was well-suited for its role as a destroyer.
 Its main armament consisted of four 4-inch guns, four torpedo tubes, and depth charges, making it a formidable threat to enemy ships and submarines.
-The Ward also had advanced radar and sonar capabilities, allowing it to detect and engage targets with precision and accuracy.

 One of the most significant moments in the Ward’s history came on December 7, 1941, when it fired the first shots of the United States’ involvement in World War II.
 The Ward was patrolling the entrance to Pearl Harbor when it spotted a Japanese midget submarine attempting to enter the harbor.
 Without hesitation, the Ward opened fire and successfully sank the submarine, alerting the nearby ships of the impending attack and potentially saving countless lives.